scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 challenging aspects of longitudinal neighborhood analysis is the development of a tidy and accurate dataset.
-When studying the socioeconomic makeup of neighborhoods over time, this challenge is compounded by the fact that spatial units whose composition is under study often change size, shape, and configuration over time.
+When studying the socioeconomic makeup of neighborhoods over time, this challenge is compounded by the fact that the spatial units whose composition is under study often change size, shape, and configuration over time.
 The ``harmonize`` module provides social scientists with a set of simple and consistent tools for building transparent and reproducible